Bravely

 Usability testing

-To save time, we opted to with five current users over Zoom.
+We decided to interview five current users over Zoom.
 Each call would be around 45 minutes long and provide a moderated testing environment.

 The main learnings: